Josh Rojas Preview, Player Props: Mariners vs. White Sox

 Josh Rojas At The Plate

-- He has homered in one of 69 games, and in 0.4% of his plate appearances.
+- He has hit a long ball in one of 70 games, and in 0.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.